ElidioColonnaPXL/IncidentDossier/README.md

 | [Trojan](trojan/) | DFIR · Malware | Memory, disk, and network forensics |
 | [Unit42](unit42/) | SOC · Threat Detection | Sysmon analysis and malicious execution |

-> **Spoiler notice:** These reports contain investigation findings and solutions for their respective Sherlock scenarios.
+> **Spoiler notice:** These reports contain investigation findings and solutions for their respective scenarios such as HackTheBox-Sherlocks.